Summer Law School Preparation Academy

 What Makes the Summer Law School Preparation Academy a Premier Pre-law Program?

 The Summer Law School Preparation Academy is intentionally designed to help you develop the core skills for law school and legal career success.
 As a SLSPA student, you will have the opportunity to refine your analytical and logic reasoning, critical reading, and quality writing skills to prepare for and excel in law school and the Law School Admission Test (LSAT).

 The SLSPA encompasses four 3-credit courses (12 credit hours) towards your GPA.
 SLSPA Curriculum here.
 SLSPA participants will confirm their desire to pursue law school while learning with the rigors of law school.

-The SLSPA incorporates two phases/terms, with students taking two 3-credit courses in each.
+The SLSPA incorporates two phases/terms.
+Students take two 3-credit courses on each.
 Students apply for Phase I as sophomores and attend the SLSPA during the summer between their sophomore and junior years.
 Students typically enroll in Phase II during the summer after their junior year and before their senior year.

 Serving as a Resource for Students

 The Institute for Law and Public Affairs advocates for and supports UTSA students and alumni through pre-law advising and events, Certificate in Legal Studies, and the Summer Law School Preparation Academy.

 Summer Law School Preparation Academy students are exposed to the rigors of law school while strengthening the idea to pursue law school.
 They have the opportunity to hone the skills needed for law school and the LSAT, learn the law school application process, network with the legal community, and intern with legal agencies.
 Students successfully completing the SLSPA earn 12, out of the 15, academic credits required to earn the Certificate in Legal Studies.

 Applying to the Summer Law School Preparation Academy